i-carus/Tablero/README.md

 Usage:

-Given a canvas on an HTML document, you can create a new instance of a Whiteboard by doing:
+Given a canvas on an HTML document, you can create a new instance of a Whiteboard (Tablero - in Spanish) by doing:
    ```html
    <canvas id='drawingCanvas' />